evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 ---
 title: Porsche Taycan Turbo
 linktitle: "Taycan Turbo"
 description: "Porsche Taycan Turbo is an all-electric luxury sedan with a WLTP range of up to 507 km (315 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true